 He started improving a little towards evening.
 I got a little burst of energy around dinnertime and decided to go trim bushes.
 It felt good to have control over SOMETHING.
 Rudy sat on the porch and talked to me while I trimmed.
 That was the happiest he'd looked all day.
 Sitting outside was a real treat and I think I'm going to make a point of trying to get him outside a little more.

-These may or may not be our actual bushes.
+Our bushes looked much better after their trim.
+These may or may not be our actual bushes. |

 He had an Ensure earlier in the day, but he didn't have any chewable food til around midnight after I'd gone to bed.
 Then, he ate 1 cinnamon roll.
 He said he struggled to get it down.
 I woke up around 2 and he was still up, but dozing a little.
 We sat around for a little while and talked.
 He seemed improved.
 He went to bed around 3.
 I'm not concerned about his sleep.
 He slept a good bit yesterday during the day.